Stroamanda/s452-p1/analysis.md

 running the program itself on 10 threads.

 ### What was the slowest number of threads for your machine?
-The slowest number of threads was 1 thread at a total of 18 seconds, second slowest being 2 threads at about 5.7 seconds.
+The slowest number of threads was 1 thread at a total of 18 seconds, Though only having one thread virtually works the same as having no threads since the purpose is to improve efficiency with more threads.
+So the second slowest (or slowest number of threads in terms of having more than 1 thread) is 2 threads at about 5.7 seconds.